August 7, 2025

 1. Jewelry (47%):

-Gold’s beauty and cultural symbolism make it the leading choice for crafting jewelry, particularly in countries like India and China, where gold represents prosperity and heritage.
+Gold’s beauty and cultural symbolism make it the leading choice for jewelry making, particularly in countries like India and China, where it represents prosperity and heritage.

 2. Investments (22%):